yogain123/AlgoCasts-JS/README.md

 - Delete Given Node from Linkeded List
 - Find Middle Node in LinkedList
 - Finding Second Largest Element in Array in O(n)
+- How do you find the missing number in a given integer array of 1 to 100

 TypeScript
 -----